 A VRBO owner cancellation policy is not only important to have, but it is a must.
-You should notify those parties that wish to stay in your vacation rental of your cancellation policy with VRBO.
+You should notify those parties that wish to stay within your vacation rental of the cancellation policy VRBO.
 This not only gives them the necessary information, but it also covers you should they not show up for the rental.
-Otherwise, it would leave you with an empty rental when it could have been rented out to other guests during the time that they canceled.
+This would leave you with an empty rental when it could have otherwise been rented out to other guests during the time that they canceled.
 It is the safest bet for vacation rental and short-term rental owners.

 Which VRBO cancellation policy should owners choose?

 There are five different cancellation policies that you can choose from.
 These policies vary from a more relaxed policy to a very strict one.